kovalenp/interview-marcus-shop/README.md

 2. View and customize a specific product
 3. Select options across categories
 4. Get real-time price and validation
-5. Add a valid configuration to cart
+5. (Out of scope) Add a valid configuration to cart
-6. (Future) Checkout and payment flow
+6. (Out of scope) Checkout and payment flow

 ---